dicepencilpaper/emprise/A Daring Emprise V2.md

 When your adventurer is trying to perform a task for which they have no knowledge, you will have to roll for success using the *d20* die.

 ### Body and mind

 Your adventurer also has two stats that determine their physical and mental resistance.
 These are *body* and *mind*.
 To set them, select a unique die for each stat, just like with professions: for adventurers, usually one of the stats will have a d6, and the other a d8.
 However, different to professions, a *higher die* means a better stat.

 #### Body

 This determines your adventurer's resistance to damage received and exhaustion.
-Every time your adventurer is the target of anything that causes bodily harm, you need to add up that attack number in your character sheet as *body hits*.
-The first time your adventurer receives damage, body hits would be 1, second time receiving damage it goes up to 2, and so on.
-After jotting this down, roll your *body* die.
-You need to roll a number higher than your hits to avoid being *physically wounded*.
-If you fail your roll, add 1 to your
+There are two tracking stats related to body, *body hits (BH)* and *body wounds (BW)*.
+Every time your adventurer is the target of a successful attack (or anything that causes bodily harm), you need to add 1 to your BH score, meaning that the first time your adventurer receives damage, BH would be 1, second time receiving damage BH goes up to 2, and so on.

-When your adventurer is *physically wounded*, they will perform any actions at one cumulative die higher than their profession die.
-For example, if they have d8 for *adventurer*, all subsequent actions related to this profession will be performed with a d10 after the first time they are wounded, d12 after the second one, and d20 thereafter.
+After jotting this down, roll your body die.
+You need to roll a number higher than your current BH avoid receiving a body wound.
+If you roll equal or lower to your BH, you will add 1 to your current BW score.
+When your adventurer has 1 or more BW, they will perform any actions at one cumulative die higher than their profession die per each BW point.
+For example, if they have d8 for adventurer, all subsequent actions related to this profession will be performed with a d10 at 1 BW, d12 at 2 BW, and d20 at 3 or more BW.

-If your character gets hit a number of times greater than their *body* die value (for example, getting hit seven times when your *body* die is a d6), they will automatically be *unconscious* and out of commission.
+If your adventurer reaches a BW score higher than their body die value (for example, getting 7 BW when your body die is a d6), they will automatically be *unconscious* and out of commission.

+Body is also used to roll for strength and bodily resistance feats.

 #### Mind